sharifmrahat/commenzu-fe/README.md

 # CommenZu | FE

-A post and comment system with nested replies, reactions (like/dislike), and real time streaming.
+A post and comment system with nested replies, reactions (like/dislike), with real time streaming.

 ## 🔗 Important Links